 The de-registration procedure is aborted.

-c) De-registration procedure collision If the network receives a DEREGISTRATION REQUEST message with "switch off" indication, before the network-initiated de-registration procedure has been completed, both procedures shall be considered completed.
+c) De-registration procedure collision If the network receives a DEREGISTRATION REQUEST message with "switch off" indication, before the network-initiated de-registration procedure has been completed and the access type in the network initiated DEREGISTRATION REQUEST matches the access type in the DEREGISTRATION REQUEST message the network receives, both procedures shall be considered completed.

-If the network receives a DEREGISTRATION REQUEST message without "switch off" indication, before the network-initiated de-registration procedure has been completed, the network shall send a DEREGISTRATION ACCEPT message to the UE.
+If the network receives a DEREGISTRATION REQUEST message without "switch off" indication, before the network-initiated de-registration procedure has been completed and the access type in the network initiated DEREGISTRATION REQUEST matches the access type in the DEREGISTRATION REQUEST message the network receives, the network shall send a DEREGISTRATION ACCEPT message to the UE.

-d) De-registration and registration procedure for initial registration collision If the network receives a REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" in the 5GS registration type IE before the network-initiated de-registration procedure with de-registration type "re-registration required" has been completed, the network shall aborted the de-registration procedure and the registration procedure shall be progressed after the PDU sessions associated with the access type the REGISTRATION REQUEST message is sent over have been deleted.
+d) De-registration and registration procedure for initial registration collision If the network receives a REGISTRATION REQUEST message indicating either "initial registration" or "5GS emergency registration" in the 5GS registration type IE before the network-initiated de-registration procedure with de-registration type "re-registration required" has been completed and the access type in the network initiated DEREGISTRATION REQUEST matches the access type of the registration procedure the network receives, the network shall aborted the de-registration procedure and the registration procedure shall be progressed after the PDU sessions associated with the access type the REGISTRATION REQUEST message is sent over have been deleted.

-e) De-registration and registration procedure for mobility and periodic registration update collision If the network sent a DEREGISTRATION REQUEST message indicating "re-registration required" in the De-registration type IE and the network receives a REGISTRATION REQUEST message indicating either "mobility registration updating" or "mobility registration updating" in the 5GS registration type IE before the network-initiated de-registration procedure has been completed , the de-registration procedure shall be progressed, i.e. the REGISTRATION REQUEST message shall be ignored.
+e) De-registration and registration procedure for mobility and periodic registration update collision If the network sent a DEREGISTRATION REQUEST message indicating "re-registration required" in the De-registration type IE and the network receives a REGISTRATION REQUEST message indicating either "mobility registration updating" or " periodic registration updating" in the 5GS registration type IE before the network-initiated de-registration procedure has been completed and the access type in the network initiated DEREGISTRATION REQUEST matches the access type of the registration procedure the network receives, the de-registration procedure shall be progressed, i.e. the REGISTRATION REQUEST message shall be ignored.

 ***** Next change *****